Tejashwi condemns DMK MP Dayanidhi Maran's remarks on people of Hindi heartland | Politics

 Bihar Deputy Chief Minister Tejashwi Yadav on Sunday condemned DMK MP Dayanidhi Maran's alleged remark that people from the Hindi heartland were cleaning toilets and doing other menial jobs in Tamil Nadu.

-A row has been triggered over Maran's recent speech, in Tamil, in which the former Union minister had stressed on the importance of English education.
+Notably, a row has been triggered ever Maran's recent speech, in Tamil, in which the former Union minister had stressed the importance of English education.

-Maran had claimed that those who acquired proficiency in English got respectable jobs in the IT sector unlike residents of Bihar and Uttar Pradesh, who knew only Hindi and ended up migrating to richer states like Tamil Nadu for ''cleaning toilets and roads and working as construction labour''.
+Maran had claimed that those who acquired proficiency in English got respectable jobs in IT jobs unlike residents of Bihar and Uttar Pradesh, who knew only Hindi and ended up migrating to richer states like Tamil Nadu for ''cleaning toilets and roads and working as construction labour''.

 The ruling Mahagathbandhan in Bihar, of which RJD is the largest constituent, and the DMK-helmed Secular Progressive Alliance, are now part of the INDIA coalition.